GENTLEMAN'S GAME

 FIFTEEN-ER

-If a 'Two-er' defeats a 'Twelve-er', then it becomes a 'Fifteen-er'.
+If a three-er defeats a twelve-er then it becomes a sixteen-er

-Two + Win + Twelve = Fifteen-er
+Three + Win + Twelve = Sixteen-er

 It can be tricky to keep track of all your conker's scores, particularly if you are running with multiple active nuts.
 Conker Cup has refined a solution proposed by Peckham Conker Club in the 2021 season...
 Conker Rings.
 Very simply, whatever your conker score is, you slide the relevant rings onto the string, that way you (and everyone else) knows how bad ass, or puney your conker is.
 Conker Rings come in five different rating 01, 05, 10, 20 and 50.
 The best bit is that if you defeat a conker with conker rings you get to collect them up and add them to yours.